 PFOA does not break down in the environment or in the human body, so the material persists in the body for many years.
 It is likely present in low levels in nearly everyone’s blood but in areas where water or soil has become contaminated with PFOA, blood levels of residents in the area can be much higher.
 People exposed to PFOA at work many also have higher levels, sometimes much higher.

 The Environmental Protection Agency has noted concern with Teflon, but more specifically with PFOA.
 The EPA’s scientific advisory panel has identified PFOA as a “likely carcinogen.”
 Until recently, the EPA has classified it as a “suggested” carcinogen, requiring less precaution.

-The EPA filed a complaint alleging the company withheld evidence of its concerns about PFOA.
-That would be a violation of federal law for the last 20 years.
-In the report, they allege that a DuPont study of female workers exposed to the substance found that two out of seven women gave birth to babies with facial defects, and the company failed to report its studies adequately.
-If companies have reason to believe a substance poses a threat, they are required by the Toxic Substances Control Act to notify the EPA.
+The agency previously filed a complaint alleging the company had withheld evidence of its own concerns about PFOA.
+The report claimed that a DuPont study of female workers exposed to the substance found that two out of seven women gave birth to babies with facial defects, and the company failed to report its studies adequately.
+By failing to report a suspected threat, DuPont may have violated the Toxic Substances Control Act.

 Once manufactured, Teflon’s PTFE itself, has a high melting point, about 620 degrees Fahrenheit (°F), making it ideal for cookware at normal temperatures.
 Unfortunately, when heated over 662 °F, it begins to degrade, releasing fine particles and gases which can damage the lungs.
 When PTFE aerosolized, it can produce symptoms of “Teflon Flu” but symptoms generally subside after a short period of time.